-Best Lawyers in Canada—Leading lawyer in Aboriginal law and international arbitration
+Best Lawyers in Canada—Leading lawyer in Aboriginal law, international arbitration and environmental law

 Best Lawyers in Canada—international arbitration lawyer of the year (Toronto)

-The Canadian Legal Lexpert Directory—Leading lawyer in commercial arbitration, Aboriginal law and litigation: regulatory and public law
+The Canadian Legal Lexpert Directory—Leading lawyer in Aboriginal law and litigation: regulatory and public law, and commercial arbitration

 Lexpert/Thomson Reuters’ Guide to the Leading U.S./Canada Cross-Border Corporate Lawyers in Canada—Most frequently recommended in dispute resolution